eisenzopf/qsip_specification/qsip_v1.0.md

 SUBSCRIPTION (daily summaries) → ANALYTICS (report)
 ```

-These scenarios demonstrate QSIP's ability to handle modern communication needs through a single, unified protocol over QUIC transport.
+These scenarios demonstrate QSRP's ability to handle modern communication needs through a single, unified protocol over QUIC transport.

 ## 2. Architectural Overview

-QSIP operates on a client-server model, where clients (endpoints) communicate with a QSIP server, or directly with other clients in P2P scenarios once orchestrated by a server.
-A QSIP server typically handles user registration, authentication, presence, message routing, group management, and call orchestration.
+QSRP operates on a client-server model, where clients (endpoints) communicate with a QSRP server, or directly with other clients in P2P scenarios once orchestrated by a server.
+A QSRP server typically handles user registration, authentication, presence, message routing, group management, and call orchestration.
 For P2P media, the server may facilitate NAT traversal (e.g., ICE negotiation) and then step out of the media path.
-For group communication, a Selective Forwarding Unit (SFU) or Multipoint Control Unit (MCU) functionality can be integrated with or act as a QSIP server/endpoint.
+For group communication, a Selective Forwarding Unit (SFU) or Multipoint Control Unit (MCU) functionality can be integrated with or act as a QSRP server/endpoint.

 ```
 ┌──────────┐ reliable QUIC stream(s) ┌────────────┐ reliable QUIC stream(s) ┌──────────┐
-│ Client A │ ◄══════ QSIP Signaling ══════► │ QSIP Server/ │ ◄══════ QSIP Signaling ══════► │ Client B │
+│ Client A │ ◄══════ QSRP Signaling ══════► │ QSRP Server/ │ ◄══════ QSRP Signaling ══════► │ Client B │
 │          │                                │     SFU      │                                │          │
 │          │ ════ QUIC Datagrams (Media) ═► │              │ ◄════ QUIC Datagrams (Media) ══ │          │
 └──────────┘                                └────────────┘                                └──────────┘